skwee357/crkbd-layout/README.md

 ### Base layer
 Optimized for writing.
 Contains alpha keys, punctuation (dot and comma), quotes (single and double) as well as question mark.
 Exclamation mark is on a layer.
 It's not great, but it's behind shift on a regular keyboard as well.
-The only problem is that dash (`-`) is not there and is behind a layer.
+The only problem is that hyphen (`-`) is not there and is behind a layer.

 #### Dual shift
 Dual shift for proper capitalization by the opposite hand.
 Both shifts act as a shift on hold, and permanent caps lock